 - Eggs: Buy free range organic and avoid buying the egg whites in the carton.

-- Chicken and Turkey: Skinless breast and thigh, and ground turkey/turkey mince, and ground turkey/chicken mince are very good staples.
+- Chicken and Turkey: Skinless chicken breasts and turkey breast, and ground turkey/turkey mince, and ground turkey/chicken mince are very good staples.

 - Beef: Opt for very lean beef with fat trimmed if buying steaks, go for premium ground beef/mince with the lowest amount of fat